SaaFomenko/counter/README.md

 # counter
-Demo for class Counter.
+Demo for class Counter in many files project.

-## Example working with class
-C++ OOP project, with user enter checking.
-Condition you see this [link](https://github.com/netology-code/cppm-homeworks/tree/main/03/02)
+Condition you see this [link](https://github.com/netology-code/cppm-homeworks/tree/main/06/02)